Sector14/cougar-util/Readme.md

 NOTE: Uploaded TMC files include manual calibration data.
-You should only use/upload TMC files you have generated yourself via HOTAS CCP if you intend to plan to enable manual calibration mode.
+You should only use/upload TMC files you have generated yourself via HOTAS CCP if you intend to enable manual calibration mode.

 # Other Notes